Adam Klasfeld

 Adam Klasfeld is an American journalist who focuses on legal matters.
 He is co-founder and editor-in-chief of All Rise News, and also regularly contributes to a variety of other news outlets.
 Klasfeld was previously a playwright, and has written and directed several plays.

 Education

 Klasfeld studied theatre at Rutgers University and followed up on his studies at the Academy of Theatre in London under Richard Digby Day.

 Journalistic career

-As a courtroom reporter, Klasfeld covered the trial of Iranian businessman Reza Zarrab, who circumvented the US sanction regime on Iran.
-He also reported on a similar case in which Halkbank, a Turkish state owned bank, was accused of circumventing the US sanctions against Iran.
-Access to an article he wrote about Zarrab was banned by a court in Istanbul on the 23 September 2020; He was also accused by the Turkish newspaper Daily Sabah of being a complicit of the so-called terrorist organization FETÖ, the movement of Fethullah Gülen.
+As a courtroom reporter, Klasfeld covered the trial of Iranian businessman Reza Zarrab, who circumvented the U.S. sanction regime on Iran.
+He also reported on a similar case in which Halkbank, a Turkish state owned bank, was accused of circumventing the U.S. sanctions against Iran.
+On 23 September 2020, a court in Istanbul banned access to an article he wrote about Zarrab.
+He was accused by the Turkish newspaper Daily Sabah of being a complicit of the so-called terrorist organization FETÖ, the movement of Fethullah Gülen.